 The Dogwood Festival takes place every Mothers’ Day weekend with a three-day celebration of spring in CT.
 Front and center for the event are the lovely white and pink dogwood blossoms, an iconic symbol of the town.

 This is the ideal introduction to the beauty of New England and all its traditions.
-The scenery of the town, including its tree-lined streets, speaks to the charm of Connecticut, its history, and the strength of the community.
+The scenery of the town of Fairfield, CT, including its tree-lined streets, speaks to the charm of Connecticut, and its history.

 Connecticut Spring Attractions